vasu31dev/playwright-ts-template/docs/ProjectStructure.md

 - **docs**: This directory hosts the images and document files referenced in README.md.

-- **src/vasu-playwright**: This directory houses the framework setup and associated utilities.
-The farmework structure is organized as:
+- **test-setup**: This directory houses the framework setup and associated utilities.
+The framework structure is organized as:

   - **setup**: This directory is pivotal for initializing the testing framework and setting up the environment.
 It contains configurations, initializations, and any global setups required for the tests to run.
 The [Framework and Page setup](FrameworkSetup.md) section provides a deeper dive into how the framework is structured and how pages are initialized for testing.